Background

 RPCs are part of the Node Services, so they run in the node where the volume is being attached.

-They are called by the CO when the workload that is going to use the volume is scheduled to the node, but before it is actually created.
+They are called by the CO when the workload that is going to use the volume is scheduled to the node, but before the workload is actually created.

 When these RPCs are received, the plugin is expected to make the volume ready to be used by the workload and available at the path defined in the request.